Dear UnBlog Family,

 It is truly an amazing experience to die.
 Not the least of which is how much love and goodness there is in the area of medicine.
 I truly have had loving arms around me.
 It amazes me how loving and good the hospice nurses and doctors are.
 They are truly astonishing.
 I was having more problems at home last evening than they could handle.
 I needed more help than our sweet nurse had available.
 I asked her if I could be admitted to the hospital and get more help.
 She began to cry because I was still in pain.
 She was very professional, but personally upset because the last few things we had tried had not worked and I was in a lot of distress.
 She had my hospital stay all arranged in minutes.
 She led us to the hospital, had all of the admittance done, rolled me directly into the room and got me in bed.
 I didn’t even stop one time to do paperwork.
 It took about an hour for them to get my pain and other struggles under control.
 She felt much more more like an inspired big sister than a nurse.

 In the depth of this awful moment, I believe I almost experienced Zion because of her.
 My wife wept too.
 Not just for the relief, but because our angel nurse was THERE and because she knew what to do, and she did it with love.

 Shayne will be the chief operator and will make all decisions about content and daily operation.
-Eric will help with content and editing.
+Chris will help with content and editing.
 I will continue to contribute when I can, which will go up and down with time.
 It is a big job and I am grateful to both of them for their offered help.